feragusper/TweetsFinder/README.md

 Build Configuration
 -----------------
-In order to set up the oauth keys you'll need to get them from your twitter account and replace the build config variables within the build.gradle of the app module
+In order to set up the oauth keys you'll need to get them from your twitter account and replace the build config variables within the buildsystem/extension.gradle file

 Requirements
 -----------------